 Upon successful completion of the course the student:

-- will learn to critically review the concepts of, and externalities embedded in, sustainability challenges, particularly with relevance to financial economics.
+- will know how to critically review the concepts of, and externalities embedded in, sustainability challenges, particularly with relevance to financial economics.

 - will have knowledge of sustainability risks and opportunities which are relevant for finance professionals.

-- know, and can apply, the techniques to measure and manage the exposures of investment and lending portfolios to relevant sustainability externalities, including climate change.
+- can apply the techniques to measure and manage the exposures of investment and lending portfolios to relevant sustainability externalities, including climate change.

 - can identify and analyze relevant and material sustainability issues related to corporate finance topics like valuation, financing, M&A and incentives.

 - can apply theories of sustainable finance on concrete company and portfolio cases.

 - can communicate with specialists in both academia and practice about complex issues on understanding and recognizing sustainability when analyzing and solving financial tasks